Table of contents

 Spamming is not only annoying or potentially dangerous.
 The biggest concern is that if a hijacked IP address is used for spamming, the reputation of that IP may be tarnished.
 That is because when suspicious or malicious activity is associated with an IP address, it is blocklisted.
 IP blocklisting is a kind of IP filtering system that, in most cases, is set up to filter email traffic.

-With the IPv4 price at an all-time high, IP-related security issues require close attention from everyone involved.
+With the IPv4 prices stabilized, IP-related security issues require close attention from everyone involved.
 That includes cybersecurity experts, IP address holders, internet service providers, RIRs and also those who help manage IP resources.

 The future of IPv4 prices

-The size of the internet may not be limitless, and as the global population expands and the number of connected people grows, the IPv4 address space becomes smaller and smaller.
-While we await wider adoption of IPv6 in the future, today, we have to find ways to make do with the resources that are available to us.
+The size of the internet may not be limitless.
+As the global population expands and the number of connected people grows, the IPv4 address space continues to shrink.
+While wider IPv6 adoption is still underway, organizations must continue to rely on existing IPv4 resources.

 According to historical projections, IPv6 should have replaced IPv4 by now.
 Clearly, that hasn’t happened yet.
 That is, largely, thanks to Network Address Translation technology.
-All in all, it is difficult to say how quick (or slow) IPv6 adoption will be, but we believe that IPv4 will continue to be the backbone of the internet for many years to come.
+It is difficult to predict how quick (or slow) IPv6 adoption will be.
+However, we believe IPv4 will remain the backbone of the internet for many years to come.
 Quite possibly, throughout the entire 2020s, too.

 Once IPv6 catches up to IPv4, we should see IPv4 sale and lease markets stabilizing.
-For now, however, both sale and lease prices are on the rise.
 While selling IPv4 resources might seem like a good option, data and numbers show that, at this time, monetizing IPs by leasing them is more profitable than selling IPs.
 In fact, it may take just under one year to attain greater revenue compared to a one-time sale.

 About the author